alex-patterson-webdev/entity/README.md

 ## About

-Shared library of domain objects, traits and interfaces
+Shared library of domain objects traits and interfaces.

 ## Installation